robert2100-08-16/InterplanetaryLab/docs/FuelStorageInSpace/Conceptual-Paper_Modular-Standard-Space-Containers-for-Methanol-and-Oxygen-Ice-in-LEO.md

 ---

 **Acknowledgments**
-This paper was developed with the assistance of multiple AI models, including ChatGPT-40, ChatGPT-4o (in the role of Lina, an SGI Engineer), ChatGPT-o1 (in the role of Kai, an SGI Engineer), and ChatGPT-o3-mini-high.
-Their contributions spanned technical research, conceptual refinement, and iterative drafting to ensure clarity, accuracy, and feasibility of the proposed modular space fuel storage system.
+This paper was developed with the assistance of multiple AI models, including ChatGPT-4o (Solid Recherche), ChatGPT-4o (in the role of Lina, an SGI Engineer), ChatGPT-o1 (in the role of Kai, an SGI Engineer), and ChatGPT-o3-mini-high.
+Their contributions encompassed technical research, conceptual refinement, and iterative drafting, ensuring clarity, accuracy, and feasibility in the design of the proposed modular space fuel storage system.

 ---